Services: Reproductive Health

 Services for Men

-Men may come to Health Services for reproductive health services to discuss general health concerns, contraception options, safer sex, and sexually transmitted infections (STIs).
-All men regardless of their sexual orientation or their level of sexual activity should get routine preventive health services.
+Men may come to Health Services for reproductive health services to discuss general health concerns, contraception options, safer sex, and sexually transmitted infections (STI) screening and treatment.
+Men, who have sex partners of the opposite sex, same sex or both, should have regular health exams.
 Routine exams allow men to maintain an up-to-date knowledge of their reproductive health, to become familiar with what is normal for their body and in turn to be able to identify future health problems.
-HPV (human papilloma virus) vaccination is recommended for men and is available through the Health Center.
-STI testing is available through the Health Center or by picking up an Ezy Pzy test kit at locations around campus and treatment for STIs is available at the Health Center (see below for more information).
+All men regardless their level of sexual activity should get routine preventive health services.
+HPV vaccination (Gardisil) is recommended for men and is available through the Health Center.
+STI and HIV testing is available through the Health Center

-You may also want to visit your medical provider for an exam if you are experiencing
+You may also want to schedule an appointment for an exam if you are experiencing:

 - Unusual or severe abdominal, testicular or rectal pain